 As far as Nellie was concerned, the turning point occurred when he pitched seven shutout innings in relief of Vernon Law against the Phillies to earn a save and followed it up by shutting out the Dodgers in relief three days later to earn his only victory of the year.
 Unfortunately, he battled not only National League hitters but injuries that season.
 A "dead arm" plagued him, causing the front office to farm him out.
 The young pitcher did not see much sense to this strategy.
 In fact, it cost him a chance to qualify for a major league pension.

 King "rehabbed" with the Hollywood Stars of the Pacific Coast League.
 Bobby Bragan was his manager and showed confidence in him.
-Nellie won a couple while losing one, and Bragan used him for the California State Championship.
+Nellie won a couple while losing three, and Bragan used him for the California State Championship.
 That winter the Pirates asked him to travel to Mazatlan, Mexico, to play winter ball.
 His stayed just a month, contracting dysentery, losing weight, and becoming too weak to pitch.

 King considers 1956 the most enjoyable season of his brief major league career.
 Joe L. Brown, who was in his first season as a general manager, made a bold decision to go with a roster dominated with talented but inexperienced players.
 The team took its lumps but formed the nucleus of the 1960 team.
 Nellie was a part of this team that surprised everyone by moving into first place in the National League on June 20.
 He stayed in Pittsburgh for the entire year and had a record of 4-1, 7 saves, and an ERA of 3.15.